|Copyright © 2007

 I had done a lot of time in my life and was tired of prison.
 I wanted to get out.
 I’d been thinking about this for a long

 time now.
 Getting out had become an obsession with me.
-My duck and I were about the same size so I got him off to
+My duck and I were about the same size so I got him off

-was stern and commanding.
+voice was stern and commanding.
 He looked confused, but he knew I meant business.

 “I want you to bring me a cop’s uniform!”
 We had joked about this kind of thing before and he hoped I was still

 kidding.
 With all the hatred I could muster I shouted, “Look you stupid S.O.B., you ain’t got no choice!
-Every convict
+Every

 The duck brought a piece of the uniform each day in his lunch box.
 As I received them I rolled each new item and